LMH01/alpha_tui/README.md

 1. Download the [newest release](https://github.com/lmh01/alpha_tui/releases/latest) specific for your system
 2. Extract the .zip file
 3. Create a program by using the text editor of your choice or try an example program located in [examples/programs](examples/programs).
 The examples might help you write your program.
-4. Run `alpha_tui` by opening a terminal in the folder and then typing `alpha_tui -i FILENAME`, for an example program this command could look like this: `alpha_tui -i examples/programs/faculty.alpha`
+4. Run `alpha_tui` by opening a terminal in the folder and then typing `alpha_tui load FILENAME`, for an example program this command could look like this: `alpha_tui load examples/programs/faculty.alpha`
 5. The terminal ui will open where you can run the program line by line by using the `[r]` key

 ### Compile from source